BrunoLevy/learn-fpga/FemtoRV/FIRMWARE/LiteX/TinyRaytracer/README.md

 This directory contains a C version of Dmitry Sokolov's [tinyraytracer](https://github.com/ssloy/tinyraytracer), adapted to LiteX.
 It can be used to benchmark different cores running on LiteX.
-Raytracing is an interesting operation for benching cores, because it uses massively the floating point operations.
+Raytracing is interesting for benchmarking cores, because it massively uses floating point operations, either implemented in software or by an FPU.

 Step 0: synthethize
 -------------------